 Holiday Stashdown 2022

-This free crochet coaster pattern is part of the 2022 Holiday Stashdown hosted by the Underground Crafter, Stitches n’ Scraps, Jessie at Home, The Stitchin’ Mommy and Oombawka Design – Thank you to these crochet bloggers for inviting me to be a part of this year’s stashbusting fun!
+This free crochet coaster pattern was originally part of the 2022 Holiday Stashdown hosted by the Underground Crafter, Stitches n’ Scraps, Jessie at Home, The Stitchin’ Mommy and Oombawka Design – Thank you to these crochet bloggers for inviting me to be a part of this year’s stashbusting fun!
 Click on the names of their blogs to see all of their great crochet patterns.
 Click here to see ALL the patterns included in this year’s crochet-a-long – There are over 20 FREE giftable patterns that use a small amount of yarn and are quick to make.
-Plus, there are opportunities to win a bunch of free yarn and other fiber gadgets and goodies.
-(This is the last week of the stashdown but the giveaways are open until the end of the year – hurry!)

 Christmas Ornament Bonus!

 You can also use this free easy crochet coaster pattern to create a simple Celtic Knot Ornament using a few craft supplies.
 Simply make Cord 1 and weave it into the Celtic Knot (without Cord 2).
 Secure the knot and glue it to a store-bought ornament shape.
 Add ribbons, sequins and other embellishments to make your ornament a one-of-a-kind gift for someone on your list.
 Easy peasy and so pretty!

 Now that we know all the benefits of this fun project, let’s get started on the Celtic Knot Coasters!

 Supplies for the Free Easy Crochet Christmas Coaster Pattern: